-You will want to have the airbag system ready to inflate for your protection in an impact.
+You will want to have the airbag system ready to inflate for your part. for your protection in an impact.
 The airbag system is designed to be maintenance free.
 If any of the following occurs, have an authorized dealer service the system promptly: